mongodb/specifications/source/transactions/transactions.rst

 Mongos Pinning
 ~~~~~~~~~~~~~~

-The server requires that drivers MUST send all commands for
+Drivers MUST send all commands for a single transaction to the same mongos
-a single transaction to the same mongos (excluding retries of commitTransaction
+(excluding retries of commitTransaction and abortTransaction).
-and abortTransaction) therefore this spec introduces the concept of pinning a
-ClientSession to a mongos.

 After the driver selects a mongos for the first command within a transaction,
 the driver MUST pin the ClientSession to the selected mongos.
 Drivers MUST